jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

       tree: command not found

+  see :ref:`how to install tree` to install tree_

-* If it is installed and there is something in the directory_, the terminal_ shows the relationships.
+* If it is installed and there is something in the directory_, the terminal_ shows how they are related.

 * If it is installed and there is nothing in the directory_, the terminal_ shows